OTTAA-Project/ottaa_project_flutter/Readme.md

 <a href="https://www.youtube.com/watch?v=nQZRzBOWD-c"><img src="https://img.youtube.com/vi/nQZRzBOWD-c/0.jpg" alt="OTTAA The first intelligent communication platform for speech impaired people" width="480" height="360"></a>
 </p>

+## Getting started: setting up your IDE for the first time

+* Run `flutter pub get` to get the dependencies.
+* Run `flutter pub run build_runner build` to generate the model class code.
+* Run `flutter run` to run the project.

+\* If this is not your first time setting up and you encounter any errors for model building:

+* Run `flutter packages pub run build_runner build --delete-conflicting-outputs`.

 ## Resources

 ### Libraries